Taking care of your mouth starts with understanding your basic dental needs and making them part of your daily life.

 Water plays a vital role in maintaining your basic dental needs by keeping your mouth clean and hydrated.

-Drinking water throughout the day helps wash away food particles, reducing the buildup of plaque and bacteria that cause decay.
+Drinking water throughout the day helps wash away food particles and lowers the buildup of plaque and bacteria that can lead to tooth decay.

 Tobacco use is highly damaging to your oral health, leading to serious problems like gum disease, tooth loss, and even oral cancer.